mscv/WYBMNRedux/README.md

 You can configure the add-on by choosing 'Configure' in the addon list under WYBMNRedux or clicking an appropriate button in the addon gui itself.

-Most of the options are self explanatory.
-One option that is worth mentioning is the 'WillYouBeMyNeighbor compatibility mode'.
-With this option checked (default) WYBMNRedux acts as a drop in replacement for WillYouBeMyNeighbor.
-With this option turned off, you will only be able to see WYBMNRedux users, however the communication spam is reduced significantly.
-At some point in the future this option will default to off.

 ## I found a bug.
 How do I report it?

 Please report any bugs as a Github issue [here](https://github.com/mscv/WYBMNRedux/issues).